 Tax Rates.
-In general, the highest effective United States federal income tax rate for individuals currently is 35% and the maximum United States federal income tax rate for net capital gains of an individual is 15% if the asset disposed of was held for more than 12 months at the time of disposition.
+In general, the highest effective United States federal income tax rate for individuals for 2003 is 35% and the maximum United States federal income tax rate for net capital gains recognized by an individual after May 6, 2003 is 15% if the asset disposed of was held for more than 12 months at the time of disposition.